xjrga/xjrga.github.io/docs/main/_sources/health/index.rst.txt

 Goal
 ----

 I realized many years ago that I would enjoy the rest of my life more if I went through it in better shape so I got serious about diet, nutrition and exercise.
 It is a lifelong journey.
-My goal was to have the energy and ability to do the things that need to get done and those that I enjoy.
+My goal is to have the energy and ability to do the things that need to get done and those that I enjoy.

 Diet criteria
 -------------